 Dr. Higgins is the founding and senior pastor of Trinity Church, having moved here in 1994 to work with the six couples that began the congregation.
 He is a graduate of Mercer University in Macon, Georgia, (1983, B.A. in philosophy), Westminster Theological Seminary in Philadelphia (1989, Master of Divinity, a three-year course of study in theology and pastoral care), and of Trinity Episcopal School for Ministry near Pittsburgh (2005, Doctor of Ministry).
-He currently serves as a member of the Leadership Development Team of the Metropolitan New York Presbytery and on the boards of both Chesterton House at Cornell University and the World Reformed Fellowship.
+He currently serves as a member of the Leadership Development Team of the Metropolitan New York Presbytery and has served on the boards of both Chesterton House at Cornell University and the World Reformed Fellowship.
 He is a member of the La Jolla Fellowship, the T.F.
 Torrance Theological Fellowship, and the American Scientific Affiliation.
 Craig grew up in the mountains of northeast Georgia, near Cornelia, and has been a fan of the Braves since the team moved to Atlanta when he was five years old.
 He and his wife, Ann, have three children—Caroline, Andrew, and Abigail—and live in Rye.

 Trinity Church's vision is to be a flourishing community of individuals and families in the northern NYC suburbs that loves and follows Jesus, and transforms our world through the power of the Gospel.